trilioData/tvk-plugins/docs/tvk-oneclick/README.md

 **1. Interactive**:
         The plugin asks for various inputs that enable it to perform installation and deployment operations.
-        For interactive installation of TVK operator and manager, configure TVK UI, create a target and run samepl backup restore, run below command:
+        For interactive installation of TVK operator and manager, configure TVK UI, create a target and run sameple backup restore, run below command:

 kubectl tvk-oneclick [options]